nus-cs2103-AY2122S1/tp/README.md

 Add a new module to TAB.<br>
 Module name must be an NUS module code, consisting of 2-4 capital letters, followed by 4 numbers, followed by 0-4 capital letters.

 Format: `add module m/<module name>`

 Examples:
-* `add module m/CS2103`: Add module CS2103 to TAB
+* `add module m/CS2103`:
+  * Add module CS2103 to TAB
-* `add module m/CS2100`: Add module CS2100 to TAB
+* `add module m/CS2100`:
+  * Add module CS2100 to TAB

 ### Edit a module's name: `edit module`

 Edit the name of the module.<br>
 Module name must be an NUS module code, consisting of 2-4 capital letters, followed by 4 numbers, followed by 0-4 capital letters.

 Format: `edit module m/<old module name> mn/<new module name>`

 Examples:
 * `edit module m/CS2103 mn/CS2105`:
   * Edit the module name of module "CS2103" to "CS2105"

 ### Delete a module from TAB: `delete module`

 Delete the specified module from TAB.
 Module name must be an NUS module code, consisting of 2-4 capital letters, followed by 4 numbers, followed by 0-4 capital letters.

 Format: `delete module m/<module name>`

 Examples:
 * `delete module m/CS2103`:
   * Delete module CS2103 from TAB
 * `delete module m/CS2100`:
   * Delete module CS2100 from TAB

 ### Add a student to a specific module: `add student`

 Add a new student to the specified module.<br>
+If the student is already present in other modules in TAB, the specified parameters must contain the same information as in those modules.<br>
 Also automatically copies over the task list from the module to the student.<br>
 Student id must be a valid NUS student id (starts with A, followed by 7 numbers and ends with a capital letter.<br>
 Student name should only contain alphanumeric characters and spaces, and it should not be blank. <br>